DannyQuah/DannyQuah.github.io/_posts/2025-09-17-Rethinking-Multilateralism-Incentive-not-Size-Power.md

 ____

 Multilateralism is not a topic that appears in any PhD macroeconomics or microeconomics core course.
 When I was an Economics grad student, where I might have learnt about multilateralism was in Economic History.
-But I paid little attention there, and thought of it as just a distribution requirement to fill.
-I even deliberately skipped that part of International Economics that might have connected with multilateralism:  Too wordy, and lacking the elegance and power of a Krugman, Helpman, Melitz model.
+But I paid little attention there, and thought of it as just a distribution requirement to fulfill.
+I even deliberately skipped that part of International Economics that might have connected with multilateralism:  Too wordy, and lacking the elegance and power of a Helpman, Krugman, Melitz model.

 But now I research and write multilateralism because, for me, it is the best tool we have to understand what is happening to the international economic system.